Let our dentist in Herndon VA improve your gum health.

 Gum disease, also known as periodontal disease, is one of the leading cause of adult tooth loss.
-In many cases, gum disease is preventable.
-Regular screenings and routine visits to the dentist can help reduce your risk of gum disease and increase your chance of keeping your permanent teeth in excellent condition.
+In many cases, gum disease is preventable!
+Regular screenings and routine visits to your dentist in Herndon can help reduce your risk of gum disease and increase your chance of keeping your permanent teeth in excellent condition.

 Gum disease occurs when the bacteria in plaque infects the gum tissue.
 Plaque build-up is typically caused by poor brushing and flossing habits.
 As gum disease progresses, it can lead to inflammation, bleeding gums, and even tooth loss.

 Taking the proper steps to keep your teeth and gums healthy can benefit your dental and overall health in the long run.
 Herndon, VA restorative dentist Dr. Mark Jefferies can help you fund ways to improve and maintain your gum health.
 In the case that you are diagnosed with gum disease, we offer a full range of periodontal therapy treatments to restore health to your gums.

 During your consultation, Dr. Jefferies can assess the condition of your gums and teeth to build a personalized periodontal therapy treatment plan just for you.

 Any patient, at any age, can develop gum disease.
 It is important to understand your risk factors and find ways to lower them.
 During your appointment, Dr. Jefferies can work with you to asses your risks and develop a preventive plan that is tailored to your specific needs.
 If you notice any changes to your gums or overall dental health, be sure to visit our Herndon dentist office.

 Risk Factors For Gum Disease: